Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Displacement map assets must be placed in `~\projects\<your_project>\assets\image\displacement_map\`
 - Recommended bit depth: `24`
-- DUDV maps are used to create waves in a water mesh.
+- Displacement maps are used to create waves in a water mesh.
+- RGB pixels are automatically averaged to calculate their intensity.
+- The intensity of each pixel corresponds to a vertex height.

 ### 4.5 DUDV Map